sensor-dream/APIVOF/guidelines/list-info/i-packs-in-system-fedora-34.md

 <summary>itcl</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Object oriented extensions to Tcl and Tk
+Short desc    : Object oriented extensions to Tcl and Tk
 URL          : http://incrtcl.sourceforge.net/itcl/
-Лицензия     : TCL
+License      : TCL
-Описание     : [incr Tcl] is Tcl extension that provides object-oriented features that are
+Descript     : [incr Tcl] is Tcl extension that provides object-oriented features that are
              : missing from the Tcl language.
 ```